 When do you grieve for someone?

-Several years ago a friend of mine called me to let me know that Victor Manuel Ruiz Gonzalez had died.
-Victor had been my first boyfriend, the guy who took me to senior prom, my ever-loyal enamorado.
+Several years ago a friend of mine called me to let me know that Victor had died.
+He had been my first boyfriend, the guy who took me to senior prom, my ever-loyal enamorado.
 He was my best friend’s brother in junior high and became my boyfriend when I was 14.
 It didn’t last long, we broke up over a fight about nothing.
 I didn’t speak to him for more than a year.
 When I finally did start talking to him again it was to spite someone else.
 Not exactly the nicest thing I’ve ever done, but it did make us friends again.

 Victor was the guy that hung around me and my friends.
 I was always very clear with him.
 But I guess he figured that as long as I didn’t have another boyfriend he still had a chance.
 And I never did have another boyfriend, at least not while I was in Mexico.
 And, because I knew he would never misunderstand, I asked him to be my date to prom.
 I remember that he brought me flowers that day.
 And I remember that we had a great time.
 And then I moved away.